 Evidence of Coverage (EOC).
 This Evidence of Coverage document provided to the Subscriber that specifies and describes benefits and conditions of coverage.
-This document, on its own, is not designed to meet the requirements of a summary plan description (SPD) under ERISA.
 After you enroll, you will receive a postcard that explains how you may either download an electronic copy of this EOC or request that this EOC be mailed to you.